 Then said he, Unto what is the kingdom of God like? and whereunto shall I resemble it?
 It is like a grain of mustard seed, which a man took, and cast into his garden; and it grew, and waxed a great tree; and the fowls of the air lodged in the branches of it.Luke 13:18-19 (KJV).

 The differences between each account are typically written off as translation errors or inconsequential variations likely attributable to the faulty memories of the authors.
 But this is a failure of imagination on our part and blinds us to the possibility that Christ, like every good storyteller, adapted his parables to the immediate needs of his audience.
 And those adaptations and differences are significant.

 Christ’s teachings always demand that we dig deeper.
-And let’s begin that excavation by asking: How would a first century Jew have understood this story?
+And let’s begin our excavation by asking: How would a first-century resident of Palestine have understood this story?